 - Season pork chops on both sides with salt and pepper.
 Drizzle the olive oil in a large skillet set over medium-high heat.
 Brown pork chops on both sides, then remove the browned chops to a plate.

-- Add the bay leaf, paprika, and salt to the onion mixture, and then place pork chops back in the skillet.
-Cover tightly, and reduce the heat.
-Simmer over low heat for about 20 minutes or until the internal temperature reaches 145 degrees F.
+- Add the remaining stock to the skillet, along with the bay leaf, paprika, and salt.
+Stir to combine.
+Place pork chops back in the skillet.
+Reduce the heat to medium-low and cover.
+Simmer until the pork chops are very tender, about 20 minutes or until the internal temperature reaches 145℉.

 If you like this sour cream pork chops recipe, you might also enjoy these other delicious pork recipes: